MateusPerpetuo/Login-Register-form/README.md

 The poject is about a Login and Registration form made in a studing of HTML and CSS.

 Many websites and applications that require users to authenticate themselves before accessing certain features or content include a login/register form.
-The form in this case is coded in HTML, CSS, and eventualy needed JavaScript, which are common web development technologies.
+The form in this case is coded in HTML, CSS and eventualy needed JavaScript, which are common web development technologies.

 I concentrated my efforts as a beginner on learning the fundamental elements of the form, such as the username, password, and email address input fields, as well as the form submission button.